sandersn/manual/Typescript-compiler-implementation.md

 That's different now because JSDoc is the only way to specify types in Javascript.
-But the checker still handles it in a very ad-hoc way &mdash; everywhere you might get some information from a type annotation, you also need to remember to check for JSDoc.
+But the checker still handles it in a very ad-hoc way &mdash; everywhere you might get some information from a type annotation, you also need to remember to call `getJSDocType` if you are checking a Javascript file.

-Also, since JSDoc stores information non-locally, retrieving type information for a specific node is not that easy.
+Alas, since JSDoc stores information non-locally, retrieving type information for a specific node is not that easy.
 The worst example is
 parameters: type information can be stored as a comment for the parameter, for the function or for the variable that the function is